 Fans of Buzz Lightyear know that his catchphrase is “To infinity…and beyond!”
 But is it even possible to go to infinity?
 Or beyond it?
 And exactly what is infinity, anyway?

 If you think about a basic number line from your math class, you know that there’s no end to it.
 In both directions — positive and negative — it goes on forever.
 That “forever” is called infinity.

 The concept of infinity is used mainly in the fields of mathematics and physics to refer to a quantity without end.
 In fact, infinity comes from the Latin word infinitas, which means “unboundedness.”

 John Wallis began using this symbol for infinity in 1655.
-Some believe he based it on the Roman numeral for 1,000, which was often used simply to mean “many.”
-Others believe the symbol was based on the last letter of the Greek alphabet, omega: Ω.
+Some believe he based it upon the Roman numeral for 1,000, which was often used simply to mean “many.”
+Others believe the symbol was based upon the last letter of the Greek alphabet: omega.

 In mathematics, infinity has many applications.
 For example, the mathematical constant known as pi is an infinite decimal.
 But infinity is more than just a really large number.

 Would you believe that there can be different sizes of infinity?
 It’s true!
 Consider this: there are an infinite number of positive whole numbers.
 There are also an infinite number of even positive whole numbers.
 Even though the number of positive whole numbers and even positive whole numbers are both infinite, the set of infinite positive whole numbers is twice as large as the set of infinite even positive whole numbers!

 The concept of infinity is also popular with cosmologists who study the size of the universe.
 Does space simply go on and on forever without end?
 That is a question that remains unanswered.
 What scientists do know, though, leads many of them to believe that the universe may be infinite.